 Here, you’ll find artifacts that date all the way back to the 9th century BC, which is pretty impressive to us.
 The most famous piece is an ancient vase that dates back to the 7th century BC; cool in itself, but even cooler is the Trojan horse painted on it.
 Maybe it wasn’t a myth after all…

-5. Enjoy a picnic near the Mykonos Windmills
+5. Enjoy a Picnic Near the Mykonos Windmills

 One of the best things to do in Mykonos would be to pack a picnic and make your way from Mykonos Old Town, along the coast and around the bay, to where the windmills are.
 Sit on the coast with snacks in hand and lap it all up.

-6. Spot the island’s pelican population
+6. Spot the Mykono’s Pelicans

 Another lesser-known icon of the island of Mykonos – the humble pelican.
 Yep, it’s true.
 In fact, the official mascot of the island is a pelican, and he’s called Petros.
 Nobody quite knows if it’s the same Petros (we’re guessing not) or if it’s a new Petros.
 Some sources say he died in 1985 after a 30-year-reign of being the mascot.